-Welcome to webpage of the Mahler Lab, which will officially open in July, 2015 in the Department of Ecology & Evolutionary Biology at the University of Toronto.
+Welcome to webpage of the Mahler Lab in the Department of Ecology & Evolutionary Biology at the University of Toronto.

 We aim to understand how ecological and evolutionary factors combine to generate biodiversity over large spatial and temporal scales.
 To do this, we conduct research on a natural macroevolutionary experiment: repeated adaptive radiations of neotropical Anolis lizards (i.e., “anoles”).
 These lizards provide a unique system for studying the role of ecology in macroevolution because they have diversified repeatedly in both similar and different ecological settings throughout the New World tropics.
 Research interests and activities in the Mahler Lab are expected to be diverse, but most projects will employ phylogenetic approaches to gain insights into questions about phenotypic evolution, biogeography, and community ecology.